Cadasta/cadasta-docs/en/08-XLSForms.md

 The **Settings** tab shows you the `form_id` and title of the questionnaire.
 You'll use this ID when you set up data collection with ODK and GeoODK.

 Make sure all of the questionnaires in your organization have unique form IDs.
-Otherwise, they won't load.
+Otherwise, they won't load, and you'll default to using the original form with that ID.
 Also be sure to create names that start with lowercase letters and contain no spaces.

 ### The Standard Questionnaire {#standard-form}